Simple Vectorial Lie Algebras in Characteristic 2 and their Superizations: The Lie superalgebra

-The component $\fg_0$ of the subalgebra $\fg=\fkas(5;\widetilde\un|5)\subset\fk(1;\un|6;1\xi)$, see \eqref{kas}, is rather complicated.
-To describe it, we compare it with the complete prolong of the negative part, see Subsec.~\ref{ssExDef}.
+of the subalgebra $\fg:=\fkas\big(5;\widetilde\un|5\big)\subset \fk(1;\un|6;1\xi)$, see \eqref{kas}, is rather complicated for $p=2$.
+To describe this component, we compare it with the complete prolong of the negative part, see Section~\ref{ssExDef}.
 The 0th component of this prolong is equal to the 0th component of $\fk(1;\un|6; 1\xi)$.
-Its 3 elements that do not belong to $\fg_0$ are easy to find from the description of $\fkas$ given in \S\ref{Skas}.
+Its 3 elements that do not belong to $\fg_0$ are easy to find from the description of $\fkas$ given in Section~\ref{Skas} (they are boxed):